balvig/bricks/README.md

 and whose behavior could easily be programmed ad hoc using modern program languages such as Ruby or JavaScript.

-You could say Bricks is [Sony Mesh](https://meshprj.com/) without the hefty price tag, running entirely on existing Arduino-compatible hardware and open source software, and made for people who already know how to code.
+You could say Bricks is a poor man's [Sony Mesh](https://meshprj.com/), running entirely on existing Arduino-compatible hardware and open source software, and made for people who already know how to code.